ericatsydney/ericatsydney.github.io/_posts/2016-05-24-refactoring.markdown

 - Setup SASS environment, setup rb file.

-- Drupal template file: use class provided by UI framework instead creating customized styling, use [BEM](http://getbem.com/introduction/) syntax.
+- Drupal template file: use class provided by UI framework instead creating customized styling

+- use [BEM](http://getbem.com/introduction/) syntax.
+Could we use more than 2 level elements in BEM.